The Bankrate promise

 The frequency of applying for bankruptcy depends on which type of bankruptcy you’re filing, something known as the 2-4-6-8 rule.
 Here’s a breakdown:

-Filing Chapter 13 immediately after Chapter 7 is also referred to as Chapter 20 bankruptcy.
-You won’t receive a discharge when filing Chapter 20, since you aren’t waiting the full four years between Chapter 7 and Chapter 13, but this type of filing could give you the time you need to pay down debt.
+Filing chapter 13 immediately after chapter 7 is also referred to as chapter 20 bankruptcy.
+You won’t receive a discharge when filing chapter 20, since you aren’t waiting the full four years.
+This filing could give you the time you need to pay down debt.

-In order to get debts discharged through Chapter 13, you must wait four years after filing a Chapter 7 bankruptcy.
+To get debts discharged through chapter 13, you must wait four years after filing a chapter 7 bankruptcy.

-You can file for Chapter 13 before four years if no debts were discharged in the Chapter 7 filing, but if you had debts discharged in Chapter 7 and want to have debts discharged in Chapter 13, you must wait four years.
+You can file for chapter 13 before four years if no debts were discharged in the chapter 7 filing.
+If you had debts discharged in Chapter 7 and want to have debts discharged in chapter 13, you must wait four years.